davidbstein/davidbstein.com/_jekyll/about.md

 ![visual resume](/assets/images/2019-07-03_visual_resume.png){: .visual-resume}

-I currently live in NYC where I work on data security and privacy at <a href="http://sidewalklabs.com" target="_blank">Sidewalk Labs</a>.
-I've also done some research at Sidewalk on mobility systems.
+I currently live in NYC and study at NYU Law School.

+I worked on data security and privacy at <a href="http://sidewalklabs.com" target="_blank">Sidewalk Labs</a>.
+I also did some research at Sidewalk on mobility systems.

-Most recently before that I was a director of engineering at <a href="https://www.braze.com/product/" title="" target="_blank">Braze</a> in 2016 and 2017.
+I was a director of engineering at <a href="https://www.braze.com/product/" title="" target="_blank">Braze</a> in 2016 and 2017.

 I was a software engineer at <a href="https://dropbox.com" title="" target="_blank">Dropbox</a> from 2011 - 2015.
 I focused mostly on making large-scale data analytics accessible to non-engineers.
-I've also spent time on security incident response, prototyping, internal tools, and sales and support automation.
+I also spent time on security incident response, prototyping, internal tools, and sales and support automation.

 From 2009-2011 I did research in distributed robotics at <a href="http://groups.csail.mit.edu/drl/wiki/index.php?title=Main_Page" title="" target="_blank">MIT CSAIL</a>, where I designed and built heterogeneous robot swarms to prove feasibility of automated distributed construction of large structures.